thenexthub/Codira/docs/archive/ObjectInitialization.rst

 .. sidebar:: Note

-  The return type ``Self`` fulfills the same role as Objective-C's ``instancetype``, although Swift provides stronger type checking for these methods.
+  The return type ``Self`` fulfills the same role as Objective-C's ``instancetype``, although Codira provides stronger type checking for these methods.

 Within the body of this class method, the implicit parameter ``self``